Field Programs & Innovation

 The Office of Field Programs and Innovation bridges the gap between national office support services and the needs of mediators by using technology to improve service delivery and providing training, outreach, and special projects.
 The director is responsible for identifying and promoting information resources and communications tools that allow the Service to fulfill its mission as efficiently and effectively as possible.

-Director of Field Programs and Innovation
+Manager of Field Programs and Innovation

 Mr. Ramirez is tasked with building systematic coordination between national office support services and the needs of FMCS frontline mediators, making the best use of new, cost-saving technologies for improved service delivery, customer care, training, outreach, and special projects.
 His priorities include creating and innovating better internal information resources and communications tools for mediators.